 - 3.1 The proposal is to re-designate and amend the boundary of the conservation area and to equip it with a detailed character appraisal and a complementary management strategy which will assist with development management and heritage conservation purposes over the next decade or more.
-It will be a matter for the Policy and Resources Committee to decide whether to formally adopt the Sheerness Mile Town Conservation Area Character Appraisal and Management Strategy (as recommended and set out in Appendix ii, following consultation feedback), but the PTPWG is requested to provide feedback as part of the process of reaching a decision. - 3.2 Part of the review process involved an assessment of whether the area should be extended or reduced in size.
+It will be a matter for the Policy & Resources Committee to decide whether to formally adopt the Sheerness- Mile Town Conservation Area Character Appraisal and Management Strategy (as recommended and set out in Appendix ii, following consultation feedback, or otherwise). - 3.2 Part of the review process involved an assessment of whether the area should be extended or reduced in size.
 In this regard particular consideration was given to extending the conservation area.
-Two specific areas are identified in the document as Boundary A, to include Old Jew's Burial Ground up to and including Invicta Works along Hope Street, and Boundary B to include the entire curtilage of the Water Works (the current Conservation Area boundary cuts through the site of the Water Works). - 3.3.
+Two specific areas are identified in the document as Boundary A, to include Old Jew's Burial Ground upto and including Invicta works along Hope Street and Boundary B to include the entire curtilage of the Water Works, current Conservation Area boundary cuts through the site of the Waterworks.
 In addition to these two extensions, Historic England has recommended that consideration be given to extending the boundary to include the former County Library, an attractive building with some historic and architectural value, and a 19th century former house marked as Towers Hall on historic OS maps.
 In addition, they have recommended that it would be beneficial to consider extending the boundary to include High Street buildings up until the junction with the A250.
-Though the historic buildings on the High Street are altered, they are of a similar quality to those directly to the west and within the conservation area.
+Though the historic buildings on the High Street are altered, they are of a similar quality to those directly to the west and within the conservation area. - 3.4 The recommendation is: - Members note the content of the public consultation draft of the character appraisal and management strategy document produced for the review, and the representations made on this by interested parties, the details of which are set out in the report appendices; and - Support and agree the changes to the review document proposed by officers in response to the representations received during the course of the public consultation.